marlonwc3/CallGraph/README.md

   - You can get more informations about WALA at: http://wala.sourceforge.net/wiki/index.php/Main_Page

 - Eclipse 3.7
-  - You can download Eclipse 3.7 at oracle oficial website:     http://www.eclipse.org/downloads/packages/eclipse-classic-37/indigor
+  - You can download Eclipse 3.7 at oracle official website:     http://www.eclipse.org/downloads/packages/eclipse-classic-37/indigor

 - JRE 1.6
-  - You can download JRE 1.6 at oracle oficial website: http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase6-419409.html
+  - You can download JRE 1.6 at oracle official website: http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase6-419409.html

 ### Configuration